 A charge of Driving Under the Influence (DUI) in Virginia is arguably the most severe traffic charge the average person comes across.
-In fact, DUI's are so common that, in the past ten years, there were an average of 25,857 DUI convictions in Virginia.
-Unfortunately, due to the astounding amount of DUI charges every year, the consequences and penalties are becoming more severe each year.
+In fact, DUIs are surprisingly common.
+In the past ten years, there were an average of 25,857 DUI convictions in Virginia.
+Unfortunately, due to the astounding number of DUI charges every year, the consequences and penalties are becoming more severe each year.
 A DUI conviction that occurs in Fairfax County can result in jail time, a loss of privilege to drive, probation, large fines, and additional penalties.
 It is important to have an experienced Fairfax DUI Lawyer to help you navigate your way through the judicial system for your driving under the influence charge.
-If you find yourself in this situation, please contact us for a free consultation and we will discuss your case and any defenses you may have.
+If you find yourself in this situation, please contact us for a free consultation so we can discuss your case and any defenses you may have.
 We routinely appear in the Fairfax County General District Court, Fairfax City General District Court, Town of Vienna Court, and Town of Herndon Courts of Fairfax County.